 16th century Picture Frames

-Find reproduction of 16th century picture frames for sale.
-The 1500s coincides with the Renaissance era, thus 16th century frames and Renaissance models are the same.
-Tuscany has been the leading region in terms of art styles at the time.
-For this reason, the majority of our models come either from Florence or Siena.
+Find reproductions of 16th-century picture frames for sale.
+The 1500s coincided with the Renaissance era, so the words 16th-century frames are just a broader way to signify, mostly, Renaissance models.
+In other words, they share many characteristics even if they’re not strictly the same.
+Tuscany was the leading region in terms of art styles at the time.
+For this reason, the majority of our models come either from Florence or Siena and can also be included in Renaissance art.

 black lacquer for 16th century frames for sale